A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Methods

 Consider $\mathcal{X}_j = \left[\mathcal{X}_{1j} ~ | ~ \dots ~ | ~ \mathcal{X}_{nj} \right]^T$ representing the set of $n$ curves of the $j$-th feature.
 Let $e^j = \big[e^j_1 ~ | ~ \dots ~ | ~ e^j_k \big]$ denote the matrix containing the first $k$ FPCs of $\mathcal{X}_j$.
 Define $X = \left[X_{[1]} | \dots | X_{[p]} \right] \in \mathbb{R}^{n \times pk}$ and $B = \left(B_{1}^T, \dots, B_{p}^T \right)^T \in \mathbb{R}^{pk}$, where $X_{[j]} \in \mathbb{R}^{n \times k}$ and $B_{j} \in \mathbb{R}^{k}$ are the score matrix of $\mathcal X_j$ and the score vector of $\mathcal B_j$ with respect to the same basis system $e^j$, respectively, for $j=1,\dots,p$.
 Specifically, $X_{[j](is)} = \langle \mathcal X_{ji}, e^j_s \rangle_{\mathbb{L}^2}$ and $B_{j,s} = \langle \mathcal B_{j}, e^j_s \rangle_{\mathbb{L}^2}$.
 Then, we can approximate $\mathcal X_j(t) \approx X_{[j]}e^j(t)^T, ~ \mathcal B_j(t) \approx e^j(t)B_{j}$, and $\int_\mathcal{T}\mathcal{B}_j(t)\mathcal{X}_{ij}(t)dt \approx X_{[j](i)}\left(\int e^j(t)^Te^j(t)dt \right) B_{j}$.
 Note that we use the notation $B_{j,s}$ and $X_{[j](i)}$ to indicate the $s$-th element of the vector $B_{j}$ and $i$-row of the matrix $X_{[j]}$, respectively.
 Since $e^j$ are orthonormal bases, then $\int e(t)^Te(t)dt = I_k$, i.e., the identity matrix of order $k$.
 Moreover, for a generic function $f \in \mathbb L^2([0,1])$, one has that $\lVert f \rVert_{\mathbb{L}^2}^2 = \sum_{i=1}^\infty \langle f, e_i\rangle_{\mathbb{L}^2}$ \citep{kokoszka2017introduction}.
 Thus, we can approximate the ${\mathbb{L}^2}$ functional norm and the standard $l_2$ vector norm, i.e., the Frobenius norm, denoted by $\lVert \cdot \rVert_2$.
 We can now express \eqref{eq:functional_minimization_problem} in a matrix form as:

 where $X_{(i)}$ indicates the $i$-th row of $X$.
-Similar to Elastic Net regularization \citep{zou2005regularization}, Equation \eqref{eq:matrix_minimization_problem} combines two penalties: the first is non-differentiable, creating sparsity, while the second (Ridge-like) is differentiable, controlling multicollinearity and accelerating the convergence of the optimization algorithm.
+Mimicking the Group Elastic Net regularization \citep{zou2005regularization, simon2013sparse}, Equation \eqref{eq:matrix_minimization_problem} combines two penalties: the first is non-differentiable, creating sparsity, while the second (Ridge-like) is differentiable, controlling multicollinearity and accelerating the convergence of the optimization algorithm.
 Once we obtain an estimate of the score vector $\hat B$, the coefficient curves can be recovered as $\hat{\mathcal B}_j(t) = e^j(t)\hat B_j(t)$, the class probability as $\hat p_i = 1/\big(1 + \exp \big(X_{(i)} \hat B \big) \big)$, and the categorical response as $\hat Y_i = 1$ if $\hat p_i > 0.5$ and $-1$ otherwise.

 \paragraph{Selection of K.} The selection of $k$ determines the extent to which Equation \eqref{eq:matrix_minimization_problem} approximates Equation \eqref{eq:functional_minimization_problem}.
 FPCs have the significant advantage of being the most parsimonious orthonormal basis system: in most instances, a few components capture more than 90\% of the curves' variability.
 As discussed in the next section, using a small $k$ is critical for the efficiency of the DAL algorithm.
 The choice of $k$ also accounts for the trade-off between computational efficiency and approximation accuracy.
 In the current version of \texttt{FSFC}, we require $k$ to be identical across all features, i.e., one must use the same number of basis components for all features.
 In the Discussion section, we further detail the possibility of accommodating a distinct $k$ for each feature.